 BA, Cognitive and Linguistic Sciences, Wellesley College

-Margaret is a postdoctoral researcher at the Center for Decision Research.
+Margaret is a post-doctoral principal researcher at the Center for Decision Research.
 Prior to the University of Chicago, she was a doctoral student at the University of Michigan in developmental psychology working primarily with Susan Gelman.

 Margaret is interested in promoting greater wellbeing across the lifespan.
 As a part of this, she currently examines the strategies we use to understand the contents of others’ minds, and whether the efficacy of different strategies changes as we age.
 In a related line of work, she also examines why we may fail to engage in prosocial behaviors, especially in cases where these acts bring about greater wellbeing.
 Across studies, she takes a developmental approach with the goal of understanding the ontogeny of decision making.

 Margaret is currently conducting research with children to better understand how we develop as decision makers.
 If you are a parent or guardian, find out how you and your child can participate in paid studies online.